syncfusion-content/maui-docs/MAUI/Autocomplete/UI-Customization.md

 {% highlight c# %}

- private void AutoComplete_DropdownOpening(object sender, CancelEventArgs e) {
+ private void Autocomplete_DropdownOpening(object sender, CancelEventArgs e) {
      e.Cancel = true; // If you want to restrict the dropdown open then set the e.Cancel is true.
  }